JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 cl.exe main.c demo.lib
 ```

-The command produces the `main.exe` file, which we may run.
+The command produces the `main.exe` file, which we can run.

 ## Next Steps

 Dynamic libraries are the main ways to use Kotlin code from existing programs.
-You may use them share your code with many platforms or languages, including JVM,
+You may use them to share your code with many platforms or languages, including JVM,
 [Python](https://github.com/JetBrains/kotlin-native/blob/master/samples/python_extension/src/main/c/kotlin_bridge.c),
 iOS, Android, and others.

 Kotlin/Native also has tight integration with Objective-C and Swift.
-You may want to check the [Kotlin/Native as an Apple Framework](apple-framework.html)
+You may want to check out the [Kotlin/Native as an Apple Framework](apple-framework.html)
 tutorial.